H2O-x/H2O-x/README.md

 -->

 - Hi everyone!
 My name is Milan, but also known as 'H2O'.
 (Yeah)
-- I am 17-year-old PAWN enthusiast interested in programming and gaming.
+- I am 17-year-old PAWN enthusiast and anime lover.
-- Also, whenever I have time I learn C++.
+- Whenever I have time I learn C++.